About District Court

 - About District Court: How a case moves through the courts (Power point presentation)

 - About District Court Audio: WMA format file (approx. 6 min. broadband download.)Companion audio (approx. 1 hour presentation) for About District Court power point from Governor's Academy 8/2005.
-Narrated by Chief Judge Ben.
+Narrated by former Chief Judge Ben.
 C. Clyburn.

 Separation of Power (5-07)